python/cpython/Doc/library/typing.rst

 Building generic types and type aliases
 """""""""""""""""""""""""""""""""""""""

-These are not used in annotations.
-They are building blocks for creating generic types.
+The following objects are not used directly in annotations.
+Instead, they are building blocks for creating generic types and type aliases.
 They can be created through special syntax (:ref:`type parameter lists <type-params>` and the :keyword:`type` statement).
 For compatibility with Python 3.11 and earlier, they can also be created without the dedicated syntax, as documented below.